Meet Our Staff

 Richard Abbott – Treasurer – Rich is a retired certified public accountant.
 He had his own tax and accounting practice in Easthampton for 30 years.
 During that period he worked with various non-profit organizations throughout Western Massachusetts.
 He is a director and on the audit committee of Easthampton Savings Bank and the Hometown Financial Group.
 He is also the chairperson of the Open Space Committee in the Town of Hatfield where he lives with his wife Ellen.
 Rich is a former Peace Corps Volunteer.
 Rich has been on the board of Valley CDC for more than 6 years.

-William Fontes – Mr. Fontes is Senior Vice President of Commercial Lending for bankESB, focusing on helping members of the business community with commercial and industrial and commercial real estate financing.
-He is also responsible for the Bank’s affordable housing initiatives.
+William Fontes – Mr. Fontes is Senior Vice President of Commercial Lending for bankESB, focusing on helping members of the business community with industrial and commercial real estate financing.
+He is responsible for the Bank’s affordable housing initiatives.
 He has been in commercial banking for more than 30 years, with 20 years spent serving the needs of small and medium-sized businesses within Hampshire County.
 Before joining bankESB, Mr. Fontes was with Bank of Western Massachusetts (now Peoples United Bank) and Shawmut Bank of Hampshire County.
-A resident of South Hadley, he has been a board member of the Valley Community Development Corporation for the 6 years, a Director of Promoting Downtown Amherst (now Amherst Business Improvement District), as well as the South Hadley Baseball Association.
+A resident of South Hadley, he is a Director of Promoting Downtown Amherst (now Amherst Business Improvement District), and the South Hadley Baseball Association.

-The Board of Directors has the following committees: Executive, Audit/Finance, Governance, Real Estate, Resource Development, Racial Equity and Justice Committee, as well as ad-hoc committees as needed.
+The Board of Directors has the following committees: Governance, Finance, Real Estate, Resource Development, Racial Justice and Equity Committee, as well as ad-hoc committees as needed.